Solar Power Off-Grid

 How does off-grid solar power work?

-- The solar power is generated by solar panels fixed to your roof, your shed or other constructed framework, where the sunlight is converted into energy.
+- The solar power is generated by solar panels (eg. Sunpower Solar Panels Tasmania or REC Solar Panels Tasmania) fixed to your roof, shed, or other constructed framework, where the sunlight is converted into energy.

 - The power can then converted to mains electricity by a stand-alone inverter, or if you have DC appliances, the power can be used directly from the batteries.